predixdesignsystem/px-threshold-bar/README.md

-# ev-threshold-bar
+# px-threshold-bar

 ## Overview

-The ev-threshold-bar is a 2D multi-threshold display bar component
+The px-threshold-bar is a 2D multi-threshold display bar component

 ## Usage